 - Provide periodic evaluation of all aspects of graduate study

-- Chairperson: The Dean of The Graduate School shall serve as Chairperson of the Graduate Council.
+- Chairperson: The Provost and Vice Chancellor for Academic Affairs shall serve as Chairperson of the Graduate Council.

 - Vice Chairperson: The Vice Chairperson shall be elected by majority vote of the Graduate Council and shall serve as chairperson in the absence of the chairperson.

-- Secretary: A Graduate School Administrative Assistant will be appointed by the the Dean of The Graduate School and shall serve as a non-voting secretary and will be responsible for recording and maintaining the records of the Council.
+- Secretary: A Graduate School Administrative Assistant will be appointed by the the Provost and shall serve as a non-voting secretary and will be responsible for recording and maintaining the records of the Council.

 The Executive Committee shall consist of the Chairperson of the Council, Vice Chairperson, and Chairpersons of the Standing Committees.
 The primary function of the Executive Committee is to act on behalf of the Graduate Council when that body cannot be fully assembled.

-The Dean of The Graduate School and the Vice Chancellor for Academic Affairs shall serve as ex-officio members of all committees.
+The Provost and Vice Chancellor for Academic Affairs shall serve as an ex-officio member of all committees.
 The Council shall be organized into five standing committees.

 - Program and Curriculum Review